autometrics-dev/vscode-autometrics/README.md

 - [esbuild](https://github.com/evanw/esbuild) as the bundler
 - [dprint](https://github.com/dprint/dprint) as the formatter

-In order to avoid test the extension locally, you may want to install the following extensions:
+In order to test the extension locally, you may want to install the following extensions:

 - [Dprint code](https://marketplace.visualstudio.com/items?itemName=dprint.dprint).
 So vscode can format the code for you.
 You can also run `yarn format` before committing so all code is correctly formatted.
 - [esbuild Problem Matchers](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers) This is needed when vscode to debug the extension.